Welcome to Year 4

 Spring 1: Empire’s End – A Roman Story by Leila Rasheed then parts of The Orchard Book of Roman Myths by Geraldine McCaughrean and Emma Chichester Clark

-Spring 2: King of the Cloud Forests by Michael Morpurgo then Escape from Pompeii by Christina Balit
+Spring 2: Escape from Pompeii by Christina Balit

 Summer 1: The Egyptian Cinderella by Shirley Climo